Hospice and Euthanasia Services

 Quality of Life Consultations and End of Life Services

 As your pet ages or medical condition progresses, there may come a time when you begin to consider end of life services for your pet (euthanasia).
 Schedule a Quality of Life Consultation for your pet when you feel that Quality of Life has begun to decrease.
 Your pet’s veterinarian will help determine if there are reasonable recommendations that can be made to improve and extend the quality of your pet’s life.
-The cost of this visit is $45.
 If you feel that your pet’s condition has already progressed to the point of needing euthanasia, the Veterinarian will do the Quality of Life Consultation and Euthanasia, if determined to be medically warranted.
-The fee for the Quality of Life Consultation with Euthanasia is $93.
-The veterinarian may administer a sedative prior to euthanasia if warranted (the sedative fee is not included).
+The veterinarian may administer a sedative prior to euthanasia if warranted.

 The Pet Doctor follows guidelines published by the International Association for Animal Hospice and Palliative Care and the AVMA.
 According the IAAH, veterinarians “have an obligation to advise clients: While euthanasia itself remains an option for ending intractable suffering, it should not be used as a first-line treatment for pain, or as a substitute for compassionate, state of the art palliative care.
 Veterinarians are encouraged to be cautious with the message “there is nothing more we can do for your animal.”
 Veterinarians have an obligation to advise clients about available palliative care options.
 Alternatively, veterinarians can offer a referral to animal hospice providers who will discuss all available options.
 When a veterinarian believes that caregivers will be unable to provide adequate hospice care for an animal, euthanasia may need to be advocated for to prevent further suffering.”